-Our Swing Blue Alliance team is taking action this fall in New Hampshire, connecting with county and local democratic parties, meeting with grassroots organizations, and developing actions that engage and mobilize voters for the all-important 2022 U.S. senate and congressional races.
+The Swing Blue Alliance team is taking action this fall in New Hampshire, connecting with county and local democratic parties, meeting with grassroots organizations, and developing actions that engage and mobilize voters for the all-important 2022 U.S. senate and congressional races.
 Check the Swing Blue Alliance calendar for current opportunities.
-If you’d like to join the New Hampshire team, fill out our “Adopt a State” form or reach out to the state coordinator, Paula Joseph.
+If you’d like to join the New Hampshire team, fill out our “Adopt a State” form and Paula Joseph, the state coordinator, will reach out.

 Why New Hampshire?